How Can Blogging Help Promote a Business?

 Blogging about what you are working on any given day won’t necessarily attract more potential customers to your website.
 But tuning in to the value that customers see in your organization, and using your business blog to provide thought, background and ideas related to the perceived value of your website may interest current customers and even attract new ones.
 A business blog is one of the many ways to promote brand identity for your business and expand your marketing efforts.

+How do you start writing a blog about your business?
 Every business has customers.
 And the more you can involve your bloggers with customers, the more they can hear directly what is on customers’ minds, and then they can write about it.

 Now, I am not recommending that you share a client’s specific concerns.
 But you can certainly listen for the issues that clients want to address in meetings, and turn those around into blogging topics.

 For example, my team and I were in a client meeting last week.
 The agenda focused on three topic areas: 1) the client’s sales pipeline activities and building a supportive sales culture; 2) processes for evaluating new opportunities and applying resources; 3) marketing messages and web site copy supporting sales for a couple of product lines.
 These topic areas translate quite nicely into blog post ideas that, by our customers’ attention and participation in the meeting, we can say would be relevant to them.

 More specifically, here are a few business blog-post ideas that derive from the agenda and discussion with one of our customers:

 - The Power of Narrative: Why case Studies Work for Technology Marketing

 - How We Test Your Value Proposition and Marketing Message

 - How We Write Effective Web Copy For Technology Companies